zr-tex8r/BXcjkjatype/README.md

 #### Synchronization of CJK and non-CJK families

-The CJK pakcage (and pTeX engine) manages separate “current families” for CJK and alphabetic (non-CJK) families.
+The CJK package (and pTeX engine) manages separate “current families” for CJK and alphabetic (non-CJK) families.
 While this treatment has its merit, synchronization of the two “current families” is convenient in many cases.
 Accordingly, tHe present package redefines some of the